 Possibly aided by higher layers, PD shall support selective exchange of data with specific other PDs or groups of PDs

-Components
+States of the device (PD)

-IEEE 802.15.8 consists of several components that operate corresponding to each other to provide Peer Aware Communications that supports peer aware discovery and communications to connected PDPDs.
+IEEE 802.15.8 consists of several components **need to be revised** that operate corresponding to each other to provide Peer Aware Communications that supports peer aware discovery and communications to connected PDPDs.

-[Example]
+[Example] Move these to definition clause.

 Discovering PD (DPD) means a PD which is doing discovery function and is not connected yet.